Autism Test for Adults: What to Expect

 "Maybe it is something else"

-That is possible, and that is exactly why a screening is the right first step.
+That is possible.
+It is also exactly why a screening is the right first step.
 It helps assess the likelihood and find the right professionals.
 Many symptoms overlap with other conditions such as ADD, anxiety disorders, or high sensitivity.

 Conclusion: The First Step Begins with a Test

-An autism test for adults is not a cause for concern but an opportunity.
-It can provide clarity, pave the way to a professional diagnosis, and ultimately lead to a better understanding of oneself.
+An autism test for adults is not something to dread.
+It is an opportunity.
+It can give you clarity, open the door to a professional diagnosis, and lead to a better understanding of yourself.

 Learn more about related topics: ADD in adults frequently co-occurs with autism.
 And if you would like to learn about the topic in general, we recommend our overview article on neurodivergence.